xasdx/testr/README.md

 #### default reporter

-It has a built-in default reporter logging to the console, indicating the success of the test cases.
+Testr has a built-in, default reporter logging to the console, indicating the success of the test cases.

 ```
 -- addOne